Ecommerce Growth

 Especially since the revised Google AdWords policy, more and more advertisers have had to be mindful of these guidelines.

-Ensure your data meets the product data specifications
+Ensure your data meets product data specifications

 Product data specifications are a set of guidelines Google prescribes to all brands that are using its platform.